-- known compliance issues (complaints, incidents, emergencies, etc.); - the length of time since last inspection; - proximity to public or sensitive areas; - an operator's or a well's compliance history; - current major safety/pollution prevention activities; - Area knowledge/unique District Office concerns; and - Routine/general inspection needs.
+- known compliance issues (complaints, incidents, emergencies, etc.); - the length of time since last inspection; - proximity to public or sensitive areas; - an operator's or a well's compliance history; - current major safety/pollution prevention activities; - area knowledge/unique District Office concerns; and - routine/general inspection needs.

-In fiscal year 2018, the Commission set specific performance targets and issued guidance to field inspectors to ensure that each well in the state is inspected regularly.
-In fiscal year 2018, the Commission implemented an aggressive schedule to ensure all wells across Texas are inspected at least once every five years, conducting a total of 217,319 inspections for the fiscal year comprised of 159,411 well level inspections (represented visually in Figure 2) and 57,908 inspections of other oil and gas operating facilities.
+In fiscal year 2020, the Commission continued efforts to ensure that each well in the state is inspected regularly, with field inspectors responsible for specific performance targets.
+Maintaining an aggressive approach, the Commission ensures all wells across Texas are inspected at least once every five years, conducting a total of 347,617 inspections for the fiscal year comprised of 194,278 well level inspections (Figure 2 provides a geographic distribution of inspected wells) and 153,339 inspections of other oil and gas operating facilities.

 The large numbers of wells and associated facilities in the state require the inspectors to prioritize their work.
-Response to emergencies and complaints receives highest priority.
+Responses to emergencies and complaints receive highest priority.
 Other inspections are prioritized based on factors including established performance goals, proximity to public or sensitive areas, compliance history of an operator, and knowledge or concerns specific to an area.
 Field inspectors schedule their time to cover as many high priority inspections as possible and incorporate lower priority inspections as time allows.
 Appendix A details the priority system used by inspectors to ensure inspection priorities are consistent across the state.